collectionspace/cspace-ui.js/docs/configuration/README.md

 ```
 mediaSnapshotSort: string = 'title'
 ```
 The name of the column to use to sort images in the Media Snapshot panel (displayed in the right sidebar of object and procedure records).
-The value must be the name of a configured column in the media record's default column set [TODO: Link to column set configuration docs].
+The value must be the name of a configured column in the media record's default [column set](./ColumnConfiguration.md).
 By default, the possible values are: `blobCsid`, `identificationNumber`, `title`, `updatedAt`.
-Other values may be possible if the media record column set configuration has been changed.
+Other values may be possible if the media record's column configuration has been modified.

 ### messages
 ```